- What Is A Burp?

 - If your baby is fussy during night, but not interested in taking a feed, he may be gassy.
 Help him burp.

 [ Read : Acid Reflux In Babies ]

 Do Bottle-Fed Babies Need More Burps?

-Bottle-fed babies tend to suck in a lot of air.
+Bottle-fed babies tend to suck in a lot of air as compared to breast fed babies.
 The milk flows faster from a bottle than the mother’s breasts, forcing the baby to take in the air between closely spaced gulps.
 On the contrary, breastfed babies usually suckle slowly, taking enough time to swallow.
 Thus, babies feeding on the mother’s milk do not have to burp as often as bottle-fed babies (2).

 How To Burp A Baby?